 4. Assets turnover ratio :

-This ratio considers both net fixed asset and current assets.
+This ratio considers both the net fixed assets and current assets.
 It also gives an indication of the efficiency with which total assets of the company are used where fixed assets turnover measures only the effective use of fixed assets .a low ratio means that excessive assets are employed to generate sales and some assets should be liquidated in order to avoid the excessive costs associated with fixed assets.